spineo/scorecard/index.md

 This project implements a Web application that displays grocery store scores that are generated from multiple ranking parameters.
-The scorecard (at least at this point) will focus on local grocery stores and earned points will be based on affirmative conditions (i.e., verifiable products or services) rather than the absence of such conditions.
+For now, the scorecard will focus on local grocery stores and earned points will be based on affirmative conditions (i.e., verifiable offerings) rather than the absence of such conditions.

 ### Public Facing Interface

-* A home page that displays the grocery stores in order of aggregate ranking (i.e., highest to lowest)
+* A home page that lists the grocery stores in order of aggregate ranking (i.e., highest to lowest)
-* Detailed pages with rankings across categories (see below), optional comments, and date last updated that can be accessed by clicking on the grocery store names.
+* Detail pages with the store rankings across categories (see below), optional comments, and date last updated that can be accessed by clicking on the grocery store name.
 * A search field (TBD)
 * A feedback link (form or email)
 * A link to the Admin Interface